 - Hollywood Acid: Her spit/churned-up stomach acid literally smokes and dissolves the ground when it falls on it which may or may not mean she's eaten a Devil Fruit relating to acid.

 - Humanoid Abomination: From what has been seen so far, she has an oversized head even by One Piece standards, sports entirely pink eyes and produces acid from her mouth.
-Her tendency for cannibalism suggests that she isn't entirely human.

-- Large and in Charge: While not nearly as big as San Juan Wolf, she is at least significantly bigger than Whitebeard.
+- Large And In Charge: While not nearly as big as San Juan Wolf, she is at least significantly bigger than Whitebeard.

 - Misplaced Retribution: She ate one of her subordinates because he happened to be nearby when he gave her bad news.